yyang768osu/al-folio/_posts/2022-03-05-neural-network-quantization.md

 There are two different model quantization methodologies: **Post Training Quantization (PTQ)**  and **Quantization Aware Training (QAT)**.

-In post training quantization (PTQ), a floating-point trained model is converted to a fixed point one *without any end-to-end training pipeline*.
-The task here is to find ranges (quantization parameters) for each weight and activation either without any data or with a small representative unlabelled dataset, which is often available.
+In post training quantization (PTQ), a well-trained floating-point model is converted to a fixed point one *without any end-to-end training*.
+The task here is to find ranges (quantization parameters) for each weight and activation, and this is done either without any data or with only a small representative unlabelled dataset, which is often available.
 Since no end-to-end training is involved, it decouples model training from model quantization, which allows fast prototyping of the model.

-Quantization aware quantization (QAT), by contrast, integrates quantization operation as part of the model, and train the quantization parameters together with its underlying floating point weights, where the gradient of the quantization operation is described in the previous section, is used for.
-Here we need access to full training dataset.
-Setting up the training pipeline that involves quantization simulation can be a tedious process and requires more effort than PTQ, but it often results in close-to-floating-point performance, sometimes even with very low bit-width.
+Quantization aware quantization (QAT), by contrast, integrates quantization operation as part of the model, and train the quantization parameters together with its neural network parameters, where the backward flow throw the quantization operation is described in the previous section.
+Here we need to access full training dataset.
+Setting up the training pipeline that involves simulated quantization can be a difficult process and requires more effort than PTQ, but it often results in close-to-floating-point performance, sometimes even with very low bit-width.

-In the next section, we first go over some baseline quantization range estimation methods, and then describe three techniques that boosts PTQ performance.
-Keep in mind though that some of the PTQ techniques can lead to better initialization for QAT and thus can be helpful in the QAT context as well.
+In the next section, we first go over some baseline quantization range estimation methods, and then describe three techniques that boost PTQ performance.
+Keep in mind that some of the PTQ techniques can lead to better initialization for QAT and thus can be very relevant in the QAT context as well.

 ---
 # Quantization techniques